fansalon/TEconsensus/README.md

-# Generate a TE consensus sequence file (--TE argument)
+# Generate a TE consensus sequence file

 This file is part of the TEspeX manual, some of the TEspeX prerequisites (https://github.com/fansalon/TEspeX#prerequisites) may be prerequisites also for the installation commmands listed here.